-- Virtual turkey trot.
-I hate to say it, but I’ve not used this “opportunity” to get into better shape.
+- Turkey Trots: In Person or Virtual: I hate to say it, but I’ve not used this “opportunity” to get into better shape.
 But it’s time to start.
 I can do a virtual turkey trot at turtle-pace without feeling any shame.

 - Trying to go to a local park to try to view the salmon.
 In Kitsap county, WSU usually holds salmon tours.
 This year, they’re hosting virtual events, but that doesn’t stop one from going to try to view the salmon on your own.

-- Other than that, I’ll be celebrating fall by making some seriously yummy butternut squash soup, blogging, finding a good book to read, taking a bike ride.
+- Other than that, I’ll be celebrating fall by making some seriously yummy butternut squash soup, photographing birds, finding a good book to read, taking a bike ride on a trail somewhere.